project-gemmi/gemmi/docs/cif-utils.rst

 Most of this hour is spent on tokenizing the CIF files and copying the content into a DOM structure, what could be largely avoided given that we use only sequences not atoms.
-But it is not worth to optimize one-off script.
+But it is not worth to optimize one-off scripts.
 The same goes for using multiple core.

 Search PDB by elements
 ----------------------

-Let say we want to be able to search PDB by specifying a set of elements present in the model.
+Let say we want to be able to search the PDB by specifying a set of elements present in the model.
 First we write down elements present in each PDB entry::